-How to Write a Sermon: The Beginner’s Guide
+How to Write a Sermon: From Outline to Pulpit in 2021

-If you ask a handful of pastors how they write sermons, you’ll probably find that they each use different techniques, but the basic process is pretty similar:
+If you ask a handful of pastors how to write a sermon, you’ll probably find that they each use different techniques, but the basic process is pretty similar:

 Some pastors start this process months in advance, and others begin writing the same week they’re planning to preach.
 There’s a lot to do before you get writing, but your approach can be flexible.
 You don’t have to lock yourself into some kind of formula (though some find that helpful), but you do want to make sure you develop a process that produces your best work.